-Bruising and swelling normally occurs following surgery.
-The skin in or near the surgical site can appear either lighter or darker than the surrounding skin.
-Although uncommon, swelling and skin discoloration may persist for long periods of time, and in rare situations, may be permanent.
+Bruising and swelling normally occurs following brachioplasty.
+The skin in or near the surgical site can appear either lighter or darker than surrounding skin.
+Although uncommon, swelling (including the forearms and hands) and skin discoloration may persist for long periods of time.
+And, in rare situations, may be permanent.